Criticism of Tesla, Inc.: Turnover rate

-In 2019, Tesla was criticized for its high level of executive turnover compared to other technology companies.
+Tesla has been criticized for its high level of executive turnover compared to other technology companies.
 With the departure of William Berry in March 2022, Tesla had five general counsel departures since 2018.
 Several lower level lawyers in the company, such as deputy general counsels, have also left in 2021 and 2022.
+Tesla has also seen considerable personnel turn-over in the roles of Chief Accounting Officer and Chief Financial Officer, as well as lead Autopilot roles.
+Four top executives left Tesla in the days preceding the company's "robotaxi" event in October 2024, with senior staff saying that "a lot of people at Tesla are just tired of all the noise" and that CEO Elon Musk had lost focus on the company.